TouchFishPioneer/weblogger-client/README.md

 # web-logger-client

-This client program is weitten by JavaScript based on Vue.js.
+This client program is written by JavaScript based on Vue.js.
 You can just refer to [Vue.js](https://vuejs.org/) for help.

 ## Introduction